 This clause will indicate the encoding of HTTP requests/responses and the applicable MIME media type for the related Content-Type header.
 Adjust the text below if additional payload types are used e.g. for HATEOS.

-JSON, IETF RFC 8259 [12], shall be used as content type of the HTTP bodies specified in the present specification as specified in clause 5.4 of 3GPP TS 29.500 [4].
+JSON, IETF RFC 8259 [c], shall be used as content type of the HTTP bodies specified in the present specification as specified in clause 5.4 of 3GPP TS 29.500 [4].
 The use of the JSON format shall be signalled by the content type "application/json".